filecoin-project/rust-filecoin-proofs-api/README.md

 cargo test --release --all
 ```

-Running with the `cuda` feature only can be done like this:
+Running with the `opencl` feature only can be done like this:

 ```
-cargo test --no-default-features --features cuda --release --all
+cargo test --no-default-features --features opencl --release --all
 ```

 ## License